22 free museums in London you need to visit

 London’s Science Museum covers various aspects of science and human achievement, from the exploration of space to the invention of modern digital technologies.
 It is currently the most visited science museum in Europe.

 Spanning across multiple floors, the huge museum has over 300,000 items in its collection, including world-famous objects such as the Apollo 10 command capsule, Stephenson’s Rocket and Puffing Billy (the world’s oldest surviving steam locomotive).
-There are also a number of interactive exhibits, such as a 3D IMAX cinema showing science and nature documentaries.

 Nearest tube station: South Kensington.